NX-AI/tirex/README.md

 Tirex uses custom CUDA kernels of the sLSTM.
 This CUDA kernels are compiled when the model is loaded the first time.
 The CUDA kernels require GPU hardware that supporst CUDA Compute Capability 8.0 or later.
+We also highly suggest to use the provided (conda enviornment spec)[./requirements_py26.yaml].
-If don have such a device or you have unresolveable problems with the kernels you can use a fallback implementation in pure Pytorch.
+If don't have such a device or you have unresolveable problems with the kernels you can use a fallback implementation in pure Pytorch.
 **However this can slow down TiRex considerably and might degrade forecasting results!**
 To disable the CUDA kernels set the enironment variable